 3. Stop Loss: this order is placed to minimise losses if the price of the financial instrument has started to move in an unprofitable direction to the Clients’ order;

 4. Take Profit: this order is placed to set an intended profit level for when the price of the financial instrument has reached a certain level.

 Specific Order Instructions from clients on how to execute an order received over the phone by the Company, will only be executed once the Company has verified the identity of the caller.

 Nevertheless, whenever there is a specific instruction from the client, the Company shall execute the order following acceptance of such instruction.
 It is noted however that when executing an order following a specific client instruction, the Company will execute the order in line with those instructions and will consider that it has discharged its best execution obligations.
 This may result in the Company being unable to follow the Company’s best execution policy for that particular order.

 An execution venue is the entity to which the orders are placed or to which the Company transmits orders for execution.
 The Company shall act as the agent of the Client (the principal) when receiving and transmitting orders.
 In circumstances where there is a sole execution venue for client orders, best execution is achieved by execution on that venue.

-The Company is the agent for all trades and the Company’s Liquidity Provider – “Sirius Financial Markets PTY Ltd”– is the sole execution venue.
-Sirius Financial Markets PTY Ltd is regulated by the Australian Securities and Investment Commission (ASIC), and may be transmitting the orders received by us to other liquidity providers.
+The Company is the agent for all trades and the Company’s Liquidity Providers – “ Saxo Bank A/S” and “Sirius Financial Markets PTY Ltd”– are the execution venues.
+Sirius Financial Markets PTY Ltd is regulated by the Australian Securities and Investment Commission (ASIC), Saxo Bank A/S is regulated by the Danish Financial Supervisory Authority.
+Our liquidity providers may be transmitting the orders received by us to other liquidity providers.

 Broker(s) and Liquidity Provider(s) are not necessarily operating in regulated markets.